 Still Camera: Rs.
 50 (Indians) & Rs.
 500 (foreigners), Video Camera : Rs.
 100 (Indians) & Rs.
 500 (foreigners.)

 Boat Ride: Rs.
 2000 (8 seater boat), which can be shared between the passengers.

-Major Attractions: Tiger, Leopard, Panther.
+Major Attractions: Tiger, Wild Elephant, Panther.

 Opening Hours: Sunrise till sunset from 5:30 AM to 5:30 PM.